CCNMTL

 Released: June 2000

-An essential work in the study of postmodern thought, this text is enhanced by the MSE with the inclusion of an extensive catalogue of images, notes on the text by the MSE's faculty consultant, glossaries of concepts and people and links to reference materials such as the ejournal Postmodern Culture...
+An essential work in the study of postmodern thought, the Frederic Jameson text is enhanced by the multimedia study environment (MSE) with the inclusion of an extensive catalogue of images, notes on the text by the MSE's faculty consultant, glossaries of concepts and people and links to reference materials such...

 MORE ABOUT THIS PROJECT